Q - How do I liquidate (encash) an investment at a specific event or in a given year of a plan?

 Option 2 – Schedule Maturity by Planned Lump Sum Withdrawal

 You could also liquidate the account using a single planned lump sum withdrawal.
+This is done in the Planned Withdrawals screen.

 It is important to understand that this planned withdrawal will remove all of the funds from the account, moving them into surplus where they will be: